wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 ![](@attachment/Clipboard_2020-03-28-15-59-32.png) 44:3`

-You should notice only a rectange that is 500 by 500 pixels from the top left corner is cleared.
+You should notice only a rectangle that is 500 by 500 pixels from the top left corner is cleared.

-Instead of hardcoding the 500x500 pixel value, we will replace those with the variables that we created at the very top of the file, `width` and `height`.
+Instead of hard coding the 500x500 pixel value, we will replace those with the variables that we created at the very top of the file, `width` and `height`.

 ```js
 ctx.clearRect(0, 0, width, height);